bwright70/Guide-to-Legos/README.md

 <img src="Photos/Wedge(6).PNG">

-Now make a sketch on the plane that bisects your part
+Now make a sketch on the plane that bisects your part and make this sketch:

 <img src="Photos/Wedge(7).PNG">

 <img src="Photos/Wedge(8).PNG">

 #### THIS TUTORIAL IS NOT COMPLETE